 The European Plan is the one most commonly offered across Great Britain and the European Union, and it does provide certain advantages:

 - You're not limited to eating at the hotel.
-Know that cuisine is one of the main reasons travelers choose to visit Italy, France, Switzerland and their luscious European neighbors.
-These countries are internationally renowned for their cuisine — and it would be a shame not to try a variety of restaurant experiences and sample local food along as well as beers and wines.
+Cuisine is one of the main reasons travelers choose to visit Italy, France, Switzerland, and their luscious European neighbors.
+These countries are internationally renowned for their cuisine — and it would be a shame not to try a variety of restaurant experiences and sample local food along as well as indigenous beers and wines.

 - It's easier to save money.
-If you're staying in a hotel that contains a fine-dining restaurant, it can be lovely to get dressed up and eat there on one night as a splurge.
+If you're staying in a hotel that contains a fine-dining restaurant, it can be lovely to take breakfast there or get dressed up one night and eat there as a splurge.
 Yet you probably won't want to take every meal there.

 - It's more romantic.
 Discovering modestly priced local ethnic restaurants as a couple adds to the romantic charm of a European honeymoon or romantic getaway.
 Research the best places to eat online before you go out to dinner.
 You can also ask the front desk or the concierge at your hotel for a recommendation, but be aware that some of them (as well as many cab drivers) may get a kickback for sending your business their way.

 - You can still have breakfast in bed.
-If you're overnighting in an urban location — which is where couples are most likely to encounter a European Plan — you will likely be close to bakeries and supermarkets.
+If you're overnighting in an urban location — which is where couples are most likely to encounter a European Plan — there's a good chance that bakeries and supermarkets are nearby.
 The night before, pick up bread or pastries along with bottled juice so that you can have a continental breakfast in your room.
-If there's fridge, all the better; add milk and yogurt (just remember to ask for spoons).
+If your room includes a fridge, all the better; add milk and yogurt (just remember to ask for spoons).

 - It's harder to budget.
 If you travel knowing that one or two meals of the day are covered, you won't have to factor in those expenses to what your vacation will cost.
 Under the European Plan, none of your meals are provided by the hotel.